stephbuon/democracy-lab/README.md

 os.chdir('democracy-lab') # set working directory to democracy-lab.
 Add path if needed.
 ```

-### Producing and Saving Visualizations
+#### Saving Visualizations
 Research assistants should upload visualizations to Box or give them to Professor Guldi over email or Slack.

 ## Reccomended Coding Practices
 Democracy Lab encourages research assistants to practice clean and consistent coding practices.

-### Programming in R
+#### Programming in R
-Research assistants are expected to employ [**tidyverse**](https://www.tidyverse.org/) functions and follow Hadley Wickham's [tidyverse style guide](https://style.tidyverse.org/).
-In the event that a **tidyverse** solution is not readily evident but a solution in base R has been found, research assistants may use base R. Again, this is not reccomended as we strive to produce code that is efficent, easy to read, and easily transferable among different (and future) lab mates.
+Research assistants are expected to use [**tidyverse**](https://www.tidyverse.org/) functions and follow Hadley Wickham's [tidyverse style guide](https://style.tidyverse.org/).
+In the event that a **tidyverse** solution is not readily evident, research assistants may use base R. Again, this is not reccomended as we strive to produce code that is efficent, easy to read, and easily transferable among different (and future) lab mates.

-### Programming in Python
+#### Programming in Python
 Research assistant are expected to employ (enter).

-### Programming in Other Languages
+#### Programming in Other Languages
 (enter).

 ## Accessing Data

 Data can be found on Box and on M2.

-**api_pull** code for
-pulling the data from Box into the data folder used by the present project.

-### Data From Box
+Most pipelines have accompanying **api_pull** code for pulling relevant data from the Box API.
+Pulled data will be stored in the corresponding __data__ folders.
+Data folders are included in the __.gitignore__, as data should be stored on Box.

+#### Accessing Box Data

-Data can be accessed on Box by:
+If the pipeline does not have accompanying **api_pull** code, data on Box can be accessed by:

-1) manually downloading files from Box;
+- manually downloading files from Box;
-2) setting up [BoxSync](https://support.box.com/hc/en-us/articles/360043697194-Installing-Box-Sync), a client that enables users to mirror cloud files on a local computer;
+- setting up [BoxSync](https://support.box.com/hc/en-us/articles/360043697194-Installing-Box-Sync), a client that enables users to mirror cloud files on a local computer;
-3) setting up a [Box dev app](https://smu.app.box.com/developers/console) that pulls data from Box's API.
+- setting up a [Box dev app](https://smu.app.box.com/developers/console) that pulls data from Box's API.

-To cater to any prefered way of accessing data, most README files belonging to code will include the data name, the file path, and the file id (if the RA wishes to pull the file from box using a Box dev app).

-#### Manually Downloading Data
+1. Manually Downloading Data
-Download the data from Box and place them in the **data** folder created by **first_time_set_ip**.
+   - Download the data from Box and place them in the **data** folder created by **first_time_set_ip**.

-#### BoxSync
+2. BoxSync

 BoxSync requires (enter).